iYadavVaibhav/counter_bloc/README.md

-This flutter app is demonstrates BLoC library and Flutter_Bloc library.
+Hello!
+This flutter app demonstrates BLoC library and Flutter_Bloc library.
 It shows very simple example of counter app implemented using bloc state architecture pattern.

 The workflow of the Counter App:
 - add packages